jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 One day, Sophia handed Frederick a list of items to pick up from the store.
 Frederick's eyes looked down, his shoulders slouched, like a dog who disappointed its masters.
 Frederick mumbled, "I can't read."

 "My God, that won't do!"
 Sophia responded, then continued, "Reading is good.
 How else can a person give and receive information from... from... the world!
 I'll teach you; we'll do it together."

 So, Sophia taught Frederick to read.
 Just a few weeks, and he got the basics.
 Sophia was a majician every day and was overjoyed.

 Frederick even more so!
 Finally, all those markings in the store, on street corners, in books, in newspapers, in the Holy Bible, mean something, a new world!
 Go left, turn right, open, closed, discounted, welcome, and Salvation, all words that open a new world.

-Now Frederick danced to the store; he whisked himself to do his chores because he was learning to read a little more every day.
+Now Frederick danced to the store; he whisked himself to do his chores, because he was learning to read a little more every day.
 He loved how the world kept getting bigger, and information kept pouring in.

 One day Hugh came home early.
 He saw Sophia and Frederick reading at the dinner table.
 Hugh walked into the room.
 "Boy, get out, and wait in the hallway.
 Face the wall."

 Frederick got out, went outside, and faced the wall.

 Seconds turned to minutes.
 Frederick rolled the newspaper in his hands tighter.
 He didn't want to go back to the farm.
 But even more, he didn't want his angel to get in trouble.

 Inside the room, Sophia was curious, "What is it?."
 Hugh responded, "This isn't Ohio...
 Darling, you can't do that.
 We could get in a lot of trouble.
 You can't teach them to read."